Healthchecks

 Healthchecks can be used to guarantee zero-downtime deployments of your service by ensuring the new version is live and able to handle requests.

-The default timeout on healthchecks is 300 seconds (5 minutes) - if your application fails to serve a 200 status code during this allotted time, the deploy will be marked as failed.
-To increase the timeout, change the number of seconds on the service settings page.
+The default timeout on healthchecks is 300 seconds (5 minutes).
+If your application fails to serve a 200 status code during this allotted time, the deploy will be marked as failed.

 Edit this file on GitHub